semgrep/semgrep-docs/docs/getting-started.md

         ```sh
         docker run -e SEMGREP_APP_TOKEN=YOUR_TOKEN --rm -v "${PWD}:/src" returntocorp/semgrep semgrep ci
         ```
+        The provided `-v` option mounts the current directory into the container to be scanned.
+Change directories locally or provide a specific local directory in the command to scan a different directory.
   4. For **Windows** Docker users, perform the following steps:
      1. Sign up or log in to Semgrep Cloud Platform (SCP):
        ```bash